avishek-r/DataMining-LA2/README.md

 # Medical Cost Prediction
 A medical cost predictior built using python.
 # About the project
-It is a supervised machine learning project built to predict the medical cost of a patient based on various factors.We are using vairous data mining tasks to build a model that predicts the insurance amount based on the factors line age,gender,region etc.
+It is a supervised machine learning project built to predict the medical cost of a patient based on various factors.We are using vairous data mining tasks to build a model that predicts the insurance amount based on the factors like age,gender,region etc.
 # Team Details
 Anurag Nepal 1NT19CS036 </br>
 Avishek Rijal 1NT19CS045 </br>